Potter County Sheriff’s Office holds a cookout for one of their own who’s wife is battling cancer

-AMARILLO, Texas (KAMR/KCIT) – The Potter County Sheriff’s Office held a cookout Wednesday, July 22, to support one of their corrections officers who’s wife is in the fight of her life.
+AMARILLO, Texas (KAMR/KCIT) – The Potter County Sheriff’s Office held a cookout Wednesday to support one of their corrections officers whose wife is in the fight of her life.

-Sheriff Brian Thomas, said it has been a challenge for Officer Nunez, both mentally and finacially.
+Potter County Sheriff Brian Thomas, said it has been a challenge for Officer Nunez, both mentally and financially.

-“He’s having to take off work to not only take care of her but also to take care of the three kids that they have. his time has run out he doesn’t have any vacation left,and he’s going through all of his sick leave.so we’re trying to help him out,” Sheriff Thomas, stated.
+“He’s having to take off work to not only take care of her but also to take care of the three kids that they have.
+His time has run out, he doesn’t have any vacation left, and he’s going through all of his sick leave.so we’re trying to help him out,” Sheriff Thomas, said.

 Officer Auralio Nunez, said his wife’s battle with cancer has spread him thin.

-“She was dsiagnosed with soft tissue cancer it has now spread to her lungs and we have a lot of treatments upcoming the next months,” Officer Nunez, explained.
+“She was diagnosed with soft tissue cancer it has now spread to her lungs and we have a lot of treatments upcoming the next months,” Officer Nunez, explained.

-“Because of the crazy covid world that we’re in we’re trying to do the social distancing thing as you can see we’ve got a drive-thru going and we’re bagging everything up and it’s worked out really well,” Sheriff Thomas, stated.
+“Because of the crazy COVID world that we’re in, we’re trying to do the social distancing thing.
+As you can see we’ve got a drive-thru going and we’re bagging everything up and it’s worked out really well,” said Sheriff Thomas.

 People were asked to wear masks, and if they wanted to stay they had to sit on the grass instead of a table.
 However, no one seemed to mind.